Swadhin Bangla Betar Kendra: Declaration of Independence

-In his message Sheikh Mujibur Rahman called upon the people to resist the occupation forces.
 Mujib was arrested on the night of 25–26 March 1971 at about 1:30 am (as per Radio Pakistan's news on 29 March 1971).

-A telegram containing the message of Sheikh Mujibur Rahman was sent from Dhaka EPR wireless to Silimpur wireless station around 11am 25 March 1971.
-The asst Eng Golam Rabbani received the message and transmitted the message to different places, including journalist and political leaders in Chittagong.
-Then he tried to send the message to the foreign ships anchored at the bay of Bengal.
-But none of them dare to receive the message.
-Pakistan Navy trace the message and tried to create Jam on the transmission and finally threat to the foreign ships not to receive it.
-However, The world press reports from late March 1971 also make clear that Bangladesh's declaration of independence by Bangabandhu was widely reported throughout the world.
-The telegram message reached to MR Siddiquee and Johur Ahmed Chy of AL. Early morning of 26 March, an instant decision made by some locals in Agrabad, M A Hannan have decided to broadcast the message from Sheikh Mujib.
-In the afternoon they went to Kalurghat Radio Transmission to address the declaration.
-Some radio Engineers was accompanied with him.
-First historical declaration was made at 2:10pm 26 March 1971.
-This session was lasted only for 5–7 minutes and due to lower transmission quality not clearly heard.
-In the late afternoon Syed Anwar Ali and others with the help from transmission engineers took initiative to broadcast that message.
-Thus the declaration by Major Ziaur Rahman came at 7:45pm 27 March 1971.

 This is Swadhin Bangla Betar Kendra.
-I, Major Ziaur Rahman, at the direction of Bangobondhu Mujibur Rahman, hereby declare that Independent People's Republic of Bangladesh has been established.
+I, Major Ziaur Rahman, at the direction of Bangabandhu Mujibur Rahman, hereby declare that the Independent People's Republic of Bangladesh has been established.
 At his direction, I have taken the command as the temporary Head of the Republic.
 In the name of Sheikh Mujibur Rahman, I call upon all Bengalees to rise against the attack by the West Pakistani Army.
 We shall fight to the last to free our motherland.
 Victory is, by the Grace of Allah, ours.
 Joy Bangla.

-This was the story (described to then Press Trust of India-PTI's East Pakistan correspondent journalist Jyoti Sen Gupta in 1971 by Prof. Md.
-Khaled, Awami League vice-president of Chittagong, Belal Muhammad, Pakistan Radio rebel and others who took part in Chittagong revolution in March 1971) of the birth of independent Bangladesh in a small room in the radio transmitter centre at the industrial township, Kalurghat skirting Chittagong where Surya Sen with a handful of revolutionaries had 40 years ago challenged the mighty British Government by armed attack on its armoury.
+This was the story (described to the Press Trust of India-PTI's East Pakistan correspondent journalist Jyoti Sen Gupta in 1971 by Prof. Md.
+Khaled, Awami League vice-president of Chittagong, Belal Muhammad, Pakistan Radio rebel and others who took part in Chittagong revolution in March 1971) of the birth of independent Bangladesh in a small room in the radio transmitter center at the industrial township, Kalurghat skirting Chittagong where Surya Sen with a handful of revolutionaries had 40 years ago challenged the mighty British Government by armed attack on its armory.